hanai3Bi/Switch-OC-Suite/README.md

 - There is **no dynamic frequency scaling** in HOS, which makes _overclocking acts differently than PC_ or other mobile devices.
 The console will be _sticking to what frequency you've set in the long term_, until you close the game or put it into sleep.

-- Higher RAM clocks (> 1996.8 MHz) without proper timings could be UNSTABLE and cause graphical glitches / instabilities / filesystem corruption. **Always make backup before usage.**
+- Higher RAM clocks without proper timings could be UNSTABLE and cause graphical glitches / instabilities / filesystem corruption. **Always make backup before usage.**